-In 2011-12 Mr Velasco was the Edward Larocque Tinker Visiting Professor at the School of International and Public Affairs, Columbia University.
+Since September 2013, he has been Professor of Professional Practice in International Development at the School of International and Public Affairs, Columbia University.
+In 2011-12 Mr Velasco was the Edward Larocque Tinker Visiting Professor at the same institution.
 He is also Senior Academic Advisor to the Blavatnik School of Government at Oxford University.
-He recently stated that he will run in Chile´s presidential primary, to be held in June 2013.

 Andrés Velasco received a BA in economics and philosophy and an MA in international relations from Yale University.
 He holds a PhD in economics from Columbia University, and was a postdoctoral fellow in political economy at Harvard University and the Massachusetts Institute of Technology (MIT).
 Prior to entering government, Mr Velasco was Sumitomo-FASID Professor of Development and International Finance at the Harvard Kennedy School of Government, an appointment he had held since 2000.
 Earlier he was Associate Professor of Economics and Director of the Center for Latin American and Caribbean Studies at New York University and Assistant Professor at Columbia University.